 • Presentations (PPT)

-The platform helps you create well-designed and highly-structured eLearning courses with its learning path features, ability to support SCORM content, and highly interactive courses.
-Another great option from iSpring Market is that it enables you to design certification programs and automatically issue certificates.
+Another great option with iSpring Learn is that it enables you to design certification programs and issue certificates automatically.
 All of these instructional design features give it a distinct edge over Podia.

-iSpring Market’s got you covered on both the instructional design and e-commerce sides of creating, hosting, and selling online courses.
-Not to mention, it provides thorough analytics, giving you deep insight into both learner progress and activity, as well as comprehensive sales and revenue data.
+iSpring Learn’s got you covered on both the instructional design and e-commerce sides of creating, hosting, and selling online courses.
+Moreover, it provides thorough analytics, providing deep insights into both learner progress and activity, as well as comprehensive sales and revenue data.

 Pros